lizardbeans/sdvx-diy/README.md

 **Encoders**
 Mount the encoders using 3 small screws.

-**Crim Connectors**
+**Crimp Connectors**
-Solder crimp connectors in each wire of the 7 molex wires your gonna use.
+Use crimp connectors in each wire of the 7 molex wires your gonna use.
 You should en up with 7 wires, each with 4 crimp connectors (1 LED, 1 DATA and 2 GROUND), and also 2 other wires for the encoders (1 DATA A, 1 DATA B, 1 5v input and 1 GROUND).

 **Perfboard**
 Following this drawing (drawing pending) solder each male molex connector in the perfboard.
 Then using PCB wires solder each molex pin with another molex pin (For the DATA and LED pins) and solder all the grounds in a single line.